plblum/jivs/planning/Learning-Jivs-with-server-pages.md

 * Construct the new manager.
 * Understand that construction restores the saved data internally without notifying UI consumers.
 * Reconnect editor event handlers and validation presentation.
-* Call the working `broadcast()` operation to send the current Text Values and validation state outward through the configured callbacks.
+* Call the working `broadcastState()` operation to send the current Text Values and validation state outward through the configured callbacks.

-Explain that `broadcast()`:
+Explain that `broadcastState()`:

 * does not restore or change the manager’s internal state;
 * does not run validation;